benbenz/katapult/README.md

 ## Python programmatic use

-Note: this demo works the same way, whether the CloudRun provider is local or remote
+Note: this demo works the same way, whether CloudRun runs locally or remotely

 ```python